-- Commit to ongoing and empowering professional development around the evolving Equity, Diversity & inclusion framework. - Leverage the deep expertise and lived experiences of our skilled staff and create opportunities for community engagement aligned with their passions. - Invest in professional development to equip BPL staff with the skills and experiences to serve patrons of all ages and backgrounds, including multilingual and digital skills. - Increase awareness and opportunities for career advancement, professional development, and skill building; reduce barriers to entry for librarianship and other types of advancement through fellowships, access to continuing education, and mentoring. - Develop a program of next generation library worker support and mentoring, targeted at those about to enter the workforce. - Allow all staff members to make greater impact by aligning BPL's hiring strategy with strategic roles and initiatives.
+- Commit to ongoing and empowering professional development around the evolving Equity, Diversity & inclusion framework. - Leverage the deep expertise and lived experiences of our skilled staff and create ٠ opportunities for community engagement aligned with their passions. - Invest in professional development to equip BPL staff with the skills and experiences • to serve patrons of all ages and backgrounds, including multilingual and digital skills. - Increase awareness and opportunities for career advancement, professional ٠ development, and skill building; reduce barriers to entry for librarianship and other types of advancement through fellowships, access to continuing education, and mentoring. - Develop a program of next generation library worker support and mentoring, targeted at those about to enter the workforce. - Allow all staff members to make greater impact by aligning BPL's hiring strategy with strategic roles and initiatives.

-Collaboration and Communication

-Enhance communication and collaboration between all departments, locations, and branches, at all levels of the organization
+Collaboration and Communication Enhance communication and collaboration between all departments, locations, and branches, at all levels of the organization

-- Create channels for all viewpoints and experiences to be heard that remove barriers and uplift diversity. - Leverage BPL's goals, roles, and priorities to create a unified direction, where everyone can see themselves as capable of making meaningful contributions to the library's mission and vision. - Enable knowledge sharing by providing tools that identify experiences, skillsets, and resources available across the system. - Establish transparent and collaborative processes and guidelines to align goals and break down siloes between the departments and branches. - Develop and commit to a specific platform and a set of best practices for enhanced internal cross-organizational communication.
+- Create channels for all viewpoints and experiences to be heard that remove barriers and uplift diversity. - the library's mission and vision. - and resources available across the system. - and break down siloes between the departments and branches. - Develop and commit to a specific platform and a set of best practices for enhanced internal cross-organizational communication.